 Foodies have come to the right place!
 Gstaad boasts unrivaled culinary delights with its more than 100 restaurants constantly earning the highest number of points by the renowned Gault Millau than any other Swiss region.
 Though I could have eaten fondue morning, noon, and night, we sampled a variety of Gstaad’s exquisite fare.

-The best meal we had on our Gstaad holiday was without a doubt at the recently opened Hotel Spitzhorn (opened December 2013).
+The best meal we had on our Gstaad holiday was without a doubt at the Hotel Spitzhorn.
 We were met with a roaring fire, friendly staff, and an offer of the daily cocktail dubbed The Spitzhorny.
 Though the menu is only available in French and German, the staff were more than helpful in helping us choose.
 Try the Saanenländer Weisswein-Suppe unter der Blätterteighaube mit Rohschinkenstreifen, which is a really long German name for the most delectable white wine soup with ham and cream served with a baked puff pastry over the top.
 The filet and lamb chops didn’t disappoint and though stuffed, we knew dessert would no doubt be amazing.
 It was.

 We also tried the half board option at Hotel Solsana and shared a fondue and rösti, a Swiss dish mainly made with potatoes (think hashbrowns), with farmer sausages and onion rémoulade.
 Both were delicious and we were glad not to have to head back out for dinner after an exhausting day of winter sports.